 “Because of her, I did”, Lillian Crombie said.

-The theme of this year’s NAIDOC week, which originally stood for National Aborigines and Islanders Day Observance Committee, is Because of her I can.
+The theme of this year’s NAIDOC week, which originally stood for National Aborigines and Islanders Day Observance Committee, is Because of Her, I Can.

-Lillian Crombie, a previous actor used the theme to reflect on the important women in her life.
+Lillian, an actor, used the theme to reflect on the important women in her life.

 She focused on her maternal mother and her foster mother who have both played such important roles in her life and taught her many important things.

 “The importance of today is women in our family and our lives, that made a difference to our journey.
 I have my biological mother, Eileen Crombie and my non-Indigenous foster Mum, Lorna Turner, who I have been with since I was nine-years-old,” she said.